somtoesomeju/mission_to_mars/README.md

 - Languages: Python, HTML

 # Results
 From my analysis, I was able to successfully scrape the wesbite and add it to a new website "index.html".
 This page stores the data from the NASA website.
 It also scraped and inserted my dataframe that was made in the jupyter notebook.
-The image can be seen [here].
+The image can be seen [here](https://github.com/somtoesomeju/mission_to_mars/blob/main/Resources/scraped_mars_data.png).